Songsong97/Coursera_DiscreteOptimization/README.md

 In the formula, u is used to scale the contribution of the distance penalty to the score of that operation.
 If we cannot find positive score, it means we have to compromise longer travel distance to make the solution feasible.
 So if that happens, the algorithm reduces u gradually.

 Honestly I did not expect this works but it actually does!
 Even though the solution is not perfect, it can be got very quickly.
 This also marks the completion of my "Discrete Optimization" on Coursera.
-It's not easy, but is worth it!
+It's not easy, but is worth it.

 ![](./images/vrp3.JPG)